 Authors: John F. Buford

-Address: Avaya Labs Research, 307 Middletown-Lincroft Rd., Lincroft, NJ 07738, USA
+Addresses: Avaya Labs Research, 307 Middletown-Lincroft Rd., Lincroft, NJ 07738, USA

 Abstract: Peer-to-peer overlays constitute a new approach for delivering wide-area network and application services.
 The systems typically use a combination of self-organisation and cooperation with other peers to determine the peer|s role and performance in the overlay.
 Few overlays support external management mechanisms, which are the basis for overlay operators to provide specified service levels.
 We present a general model for supporting service assurance, provisioning, and diagnostics in large scale overlays which retains the self-organising properties of the overlay.
 We describe the operations with detailed examples, and assess the message overhead needed for overlay management vs. operational overhead.

 Keywords: managed overlay; peer-to-peer overlays; P2P overlays; self-organisation; overlay operators; wide-area networks; WANs.

-Int.
-J. of Internet Protocol Technology, 2008 Vol.3, No.1, pp.2 - 12
+International Journal of Internet Protocol Technology, 2008 Vol.3 No.1, pp.2 - 12